PX4/PX4-user_guide/en/frames_rover/ackermann_rover.md

 ## Pure Pursuit Algorithm

-The ackermann rover module implements a path following algorithm called Pure pursuit.
+The Ackermann rover module implements a path following algorithm called Pure pursuit.
 The controller takes the intersection point between a circle around the vehicle and the line segment connecting the previous and current waypoint.
 The radius of the circle around the vehicle is used to tune the controller and is often referred to as look-ahead distance.